Rent hikes at South Portland complex could force out low-income tenants

 Gilson gets a voucher because he's on disability.
 He uses a wheelchair after a car crash more than a decade ago.
 His girlfriend works full-time at a daycare, and he plays the role of stay-at-home dad.
 He said they signed a new lease back in April per an "exclusive" deal that JRK presented, saying if they signed before May 15, price wouldn't increase yet.

-"It’s all about [getting] the almighty dollar to a guy in La Quinta, California, living in a multi-million dollar house who knows nothing about this area," said Gilson.
+"It’s all about [getting] the almighty dollar to a guy in La Quinta, California, living in a multimillion-dollar house who knows nothing about this area," Gilson said.

 RELATED: Mills signs housing bills into law